guokaide/English/Reading/Reading Notes 021 - After a petition called Gandhi 'racist,' his statute was removed from he University of Ghana.md

-# Reading Notes 021 - After a petition called Gandhi 'racist,' his statute was removed from he University of Ghana
+# Reading Notes 021 - After a petition called Gandhi 'racist,' his statue was removed from he University of Ghana

 2018-12-26